Manik2708/Hi_Server/README.md

 4) Make sure you have installed Android Studio in your machine.
 We prefer Android Studio over VS Code because it's exclusively for Android Apps but it will not matter if you will code in any other IDE also.
 5) Learn typescript from [here](https://www.typescriptlang.org/docs/)
-6) Create an account on MongoDB and paste the link in index.ts file in 'Db' variable.
-7) Change the IP Address to your IP Address in 'uri' variable present in global_variables file.
-8) While connecting to server make sure you Mobile phone and Machine are connected to same Internet.

 # What this App meant for users?
 This app provides users with the feature to confess anything to a registered user.
 If the confession is accepted, they can have a chat with that person.
 Users can create an account or log in if they are already registered.
 Upon registration, they will receive an anonymous ID, which will be used for sending and receiving messages.